mattblackstone/animated-sprite/README.md

 ```

 ### Implementation
 After embedding/importing the script, create a new instance of AnimatedSprite passing the required arguments to the constructor.
-The shape of the spritesheet can be a single row, single column or rectangular (multiple rows/columns), but cannot not contain padding between frames.
-Each animation frame in the spritesheet must be the same size.
+The shape of the sprite-sheet can be a single row, single column or rectangular (multiple rows/columns), but cannot not contain padding between frames.
+Each animation frame in the sprite-sheet must be the same size.
 ```typescript
 class AnimatedSprite(target: Element, image: HTMLImageElement, width: number, height: number, frameCount: number, options?: Object {
   dontClear: boolean, canvasW: number, canvasH: number, offsetX: number, offsetY: number